adafruit/Adafruit_Learning_System_Guides/EInk_EPaper_Maze/README.md

 ## Adafruit eInk / ePaper Maze Maker tutorial code

-In this project, the Adafruit Metro M4 Express Airlift and the 2.7" Tri-Color ePaper Shield work happily together to create a random maze for you to solve.
+In this project, the Adafruit Metro M4 Express Airlift and the 2.7" Tri-Color ePaper Shield work happily together to create random mazes for you to solve.
 The solution is also available in red if needed.

 The tutorial is in the Adafruit Learning System at https://learn.adafruit.com/epaper-maze-maker/